Accelerating now to 55mph...65, 75, 85, 88 MILES PER HOUR!!!"

-As Doc is unable to leave his office, he decides to enlist his eight volunteers (of which you are a part of) to capture Biff and stop him by bumping into the car that Biff is in.
+As Doc is unable to leave his office, he decides to enlist you and the other seven volunteers to capture Biff by bumping into the car that Biff is in order to return to the present.
 He is able to use his remote control, though to guide you along.
-Biff makes his first stop in October 25 of 2015, as he leads you on a chase through Hill Valley causing you to crash into some signs.
+Biff makes his first stop on October 25 of 2015, as he leads you on a chase through Hill Valley causing you to crash into some signs.
 Biff then goes back by about a million years, during one of the ice ages.
 He tries to stop you by breaking the ice pieces and manages to succeed, momentarily.
 Finally, Biff goes back by a few more million years, during the time of the dinosaurs.
 Biff tries to sic the dinosaurs on you, but it manages to backfire on him.
-The same dinosaur than swallows the car that you're in, bit then spits you back out.
-Biff is now pleading for you and Doc to rescue him.
-Finally, you manage to bump Biff which brings both cars back to the present.
+The same dinosaur then swallows the car that you're in, but quickly spits you back out, even as Biff is now pleading for you and Doc to rescue him.
+Finally, you manage to bump Biff and bring both cars back to the IFT in the present.

 Also shown during the lobby monitor are two short films:

-- "Doc on the March" shows the journey's of Doc throughout time.
-First, he witness a speech given by Thomas Edison and even gets a signed light bulb from him.
-Then he goes to Kitty Hawk, North Carolina where he witness the first flight of brothers Wilbur or Orville Wright.
+- "Doc on the March" shows the journeys of Doc throughout time.
+First, he witnesses a speech given by Thomas Edison and even gets a signed light bulb from him.
+Then he goes to Kitty Hawk, North Carolina where he witnesses the first flight of brothers Wilbur and Orville Wright.
 He then shows up for Albert Einstein's speech on the theory of relativity and even brings his dog, named after the scientist, along.
-Then he shows up at a press conference for Richard Nixon inauguration speech, and looks tempted to change history.
+Then he shows up at a press conference for Richard Nixon inauguration speech and looks tempted to change history.
 Finally, he shows up for The Beatles first appearance in the United States and takes a picture of them.

 Tropes shown in the simulator ride include: